eksqtr/my-personal-website-react/README.md

 ### Ideal Roadmap (may change in the future)
 - Responsive one-page design on both platforms Desktop/Mobile View.
 - Dark-Mode supported.
-- Admin Panel to change contents.
+- Admin Panel to change page contents dynamically.
 - CI/CD Implementation via GCP.

 ### How to run